dlukes/clash/README.md

 Also, for advanced users, it should be possible to spawn new kernels for separate projects.

+### User extensions

+Users will by definition be able to extend the corpus manager by writing their own Python code which they can load into the python kernel to perform analyses.
+What would be really neat though is if the GUI functions were implemented in such a way that users could easily add their custom routines into the GUI, along with an auto-generated query form etc., just by editing their `.clashrc`.

 ## Scratchpad

 Flask at scale (Miguel Grinberg): <https://youtu.be/tdIIJuPh3SI?t=1h25m8s>